luishfonseca/nix-cluster/README.md

 This flake enables the development of NixOS machine clusters.
 Key features include:

-- **Stateless** - The system stays on memory, no state gets written to the disk.
+- **Stateless** - The node's root stays on RAM, no state gets written to the disk.
-- **Testable** - Run all systems as VMs with a single command.
+- **Testable** - A single command to run all nodes as VMs.

 ## Local Running